IRON HORSE RULES

 INDIVIDUAL SLOW RIDE

 Riders will negotiate a predetermined course in the slowest time.
 Slowest time wins.
 Rider will start at the start line with left foot down.
-When the foot lifts, time will start.
+When the front tire patch touches the start line, time will start.
 The rider will negotiate through the course without hitting a cone or placing a foot down.
-If either occurs, the timer is stopped, and this time will be entered as their time for that attempt.
+If either occurs, the timer is stopped, and this time will be entered as the time for that attempt.
 If the rider makes it to the end, time will stop when the back tire patch touches the stop line exiting the course.
 This time will be entered for a full completed attempt.

-• Each rider will be given 1 free attempt and can buy 2 more attempts for $5 each.
+• Each rider will be given 1 free attempt and can buy 2 more attempts for $15.

 • Awards will be given for 1st through 3rd for police